NikSchaefer/dev-discords/README.md

 ## Contributing

-You can add new discords in the data.json in src/data.json try to keep in alphabetical order
+You can add new discords in the data.json in src/data.json Data will be auto sorted you can put it anywhere in the array

 ## Credit